Violet Velvet Chasuble

 And, ya can’t iron velvet.
 We don’t like blobby seams.
 We played a little with a needle board which is a board with a bunch of needles sticking up out of it.
 Makes you think of a bed of nails and all the visuals associated with that.
 In any case, the idea is to lay the hairy side of the velvet over the needles and iron things that need ironing without flattening down the nap of the velvet.
 It sort of worked but you could definitely see the ‘chicken pox’ made by a bunch of needles ironing down some hairs.
 We ended up hand stitching the seams down, using, I think, the pick stitch as seen in Rory Duffy’s videos.
 This tightened up the edges of the seams fairly well.
 There were some mental side excursions into the art of embossing velvet where you lay the velvet over a metal filigree and iron selective hairs down like this:

 We found that tracing a design onto velvet was pretty weird.
 Some people recommend the prick-and-pounce method followed by a gel pen (that sounds like something you shouldn’t do to velvet).
-In the end we traced the pattern using a light box onto linen, basted the black velvet onto that, did a running stitch with thin gold thread over the pencil line and that gave us something to follow on the front of the velvet.
+In the end we traced the pattern using a light box onto linen, basted the black velvet onto that, did a running stitch with thin gold thread over the pencil line from the back, and that finally gave us something to follow on the front of the velvet.
 I think that may have been faster than the other methods, maybe.
 At least it was less messy.

 This is about when things began to be really fun for me.
 I love goldwork embroidery.
 Getting this very old slate frame loaded up again to create the missing pieces for a chasuble – possibly on the same frame used to make them in the first place – well, that was so cool.